d2s/Documentation/_posts/2018-01-01-RcloneChangelog.md

 To get an idea of how RcloneOSX is working please see the [intro](/Intro) to RsyncOSX.
 The operation and menus are mostly equal.
 The app is signed with my Apple ID developer certificate and [notarized](/Notarized) by Apple.

-## Version 1.9.1 release candidate
+## Version 1.9.2

-[Updated](https://github.com/rsyncOSX/rcloneosx/releases/tag/v1.9.1) 3 September 2019.
-The release candidate is **signed and notarized**.
-Next version of RcloneOSX will be built by Xcode 11 on macOS 10.15 Catalina after they are released.
+[Released](https://github.com/rsyncOSX/rcloneosx/releases/tag/v1.9.2) 14 September 2019.
+The release is **signed and notarized**.
+This version is built by [Xcode 11GM (Gold Master)](https://developer.apple.com/documentation/xcode_release_notes/xcode_11_release_notes).

 **Important** - from macOS 10.15 Catalina, [notarization is required](/Notarized) by default for all software.

-The release candidate is **signed and notarized** to secure it is working when users are upgrading to macOS 10.15 Catalina.

-The **major effort** in this release are refactor and cleanup in code.
-Refactor is mainly for decoupling of code and make RcloneOSX easier for maintenance and enhancements.
+The major part (about 80%) in this version are refactor and cleanup in code.
+Refactor is mainly for decoupling of code and make RcloneOSX easier for maintenance.

 - fixed a couple of memory leaks
 - a few GUI adjustments